Ex-IMF Chief Rato Gets Four-year Jail Term In Spain For Tax Crimes - UrduPoint

 Ex-IMF Chief Rato Gets Four-year Jail Term In Spain For Tax Crimes

-A Madrid court on Friday said ex-IMF chief and Spanish economy minister Rodrigo Rato received a jail term of more than four years for tax crimes, money laundering and corruption
+A Madrid court sentenced ex-IMF chief and Spanish economy minister Rodrigo Rato to more than four years in prison for tax crimes, money laundering and corruption, it said Friday

-Madrid, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) A Madrid court on Friday said ex-IMF chief and Spanish economy minister Rodrigo Rato received a jail term of more than four years for tax crimes, money laundering and corruption.
+Madrid, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) A Madrid court sentenced ex-IMF chief and Spanish economy minister Rodrigo Rato to more than four years in prison for tax crimes, money laundering and corruption, it said Friday.

-The sentence comes after the disgraced former heavyweight of Spain's conservative Popular Party was jailed for four and a half years in 2018 for misusing funds while working at a bank.
+The sentence comes after the disgraced former heavyweight of Spain's conservative Popular Party was jailed for four and a half years in 2018 for misusing funds while working at lender Bankia.

-Judges found Rato guilty of "three offenses against the Treasury, one offense of money laundering and one offence of corruption between individuals", the court said in a statement.
+Judges found Rato guilty of "three offences against the Treasury, one offence of money laundering and one offence of corruption between individuals", the court said in a statement.

 Rato spent eight years variously serving as economy minister and a deputy prime minister in the conservative government of Jose Maria Aznar before going on to lead the International Monetary Fund from 2004 to 2007.